-3. The SSC sought and considered all recommendations from the following committees before adopting this plan (Check those that apply): groups or State Compensatory Education Advisory Committee Signature ⊠ English Learner Advisory Committee Signature ☐ Special Education Advisory Committee Signature Gifted and Talented Education Advisory Committee Signature ☐ District/School Liaison Team for schools in Program Improvement Signature Compensatory Education Advisory Committee Signature Departmental Advisory Committee (secondary) Other committees established by the school or district (list) Signature 4.
-The SAC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plan.
-5. This SPSA is based on a thorough analysis of student academic perform actions proposed herein form a sound, comprehensive, coordinated plan stated school goals to improve student academic performance. nance.
-The to reach 6.
-This SPSA was adopted by the SAC at a public meeting on: 10/21/2021.
-Atı tested: ped name of School Principal Signature of School Principal 0 •22•2 1 Date David Guerrero Deed name of SAC Chairperson Signature of SAC Chairperson Deed name of SAC Chairperson 10/22/21 Date Typed name of SAC Chairperson Signature of SAC Chairperson Date
+3. The SSC sought and considered all recommendations from the following groups or ommittees before adopting this plan (Check those that apply): ☐ State Compensatory Education Advisor ry Committee Signature ☐ English Learner Advisory Committee Signature ☐ Special Education Advisory Committee Signature ☐ Gifted and Talented Education Advisor y Committee Signature ☐ District/School Liaison Team for school s in Program Improvement Signature ☐ Compensatory Education Advisory Cor nmittee Signature ☐ Departmental Advisory Committee (see condary) Signature ☐ Other committees established by the so chool or district (list) Signature 4. .
+The SAC reviewed the content requirements for school plans of programs included i this SPSA and believes all such content requirements have been met, including thos found in district governing board policies and in the local educational agency plan.
+5. 5.
+This SPSA is based on a thorough analysis of student academic performance.
+The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance.
+6. This SPSA was adopted by the SAC at a public meeting on: 10/19/2023. ٩tt ested: asey Lewis Гуј ped name of School Principal ignature of School Principal Da te avid Guerrero Γγι ped name of SAC Chairperson Śi gnature of SAC Chairperson Da ate